pleacu/jbosstools-download.jboss.org/jbosstools/updates/scripted-installation/README.txt

 due to timeout, but on second attempt install succeeded in 9 mins.
 Script used is below for reference.
 Resulting footprint on disk (including Eclipse): 784M

+For a simpler script that does not require ant-contrib and can be used w/ a URL instead of only a zip as input, see director.xml.
+Note that this script will not throw helpful error messages if commandline params are invalid or missing.

 -- Nick Boldt (nboldt@redhat.com)

 --- --- --- --- --- --- --- ---